cpupk/ecd/README.md

 ## License

-The plugin is licensed under the [Eclipse Public License v1.0](http://www.eclipse.org/legal/epl-v10.html)
+The main plugin and most of the optional feature plugins are licensed under the [Eclipse Public License v1.0](http://www.eclipse.org/legal/epl-v10.html)

+### org.sf.feeling.decompiler.jd

+The optional and independent _org.sf.feeling.decompiler.jd_ project and its used libraries are licensed under the [GPL 3](https://www.gnu.org/licenses/gpl-3.0-standalone.html)

 ## Contributors